yesworkflow-org/yw-prototypes/README.md

     #  @in NEE_first_year.nc @as input_data_file
     #  @out result_simple.pdf @as result_NEE_pdf

 Each YesWorkflow (YW) comment is identified by a keyword that begins with the '`@`' symbol.
 A `@begin` comment declares the beginning of the script or of a block of computation within the script.
-Each `@begin` tag is paired with a `@end` later in the script, and together these tags delimit the code annotated by other YW comments found in that block.
+Each `@begin` tag is paired with an `@end` later in the script, and together these tags delimit the code annotated by other YW comments found in that block.
 The script `example.py` ends with this YW comment:

     ## @end main